slanatech/swagger-stats-v1/docs/README.md

 Number of errors observed on the request from one service to another.

+Track **depth** of the error.
+That is, how deep is error in the trace spans chain.
+On visualization, error spans with higher depth should have bolder color.
+This should show where is the origin of error originated - i.e. when chain of services calls each other, and error happens in the last one - such as db failure - error will be propagated back up the call stack.
+But we are interested in the root cause, so we need to know that db failed, and all the rest is consequence.

 ### Latency

 Latency of the request sent from one service to another.